 During a major snow and ice event, Maintenance Operations crews switch to 12-hour shifts to ensure 24-hour coverage.
 Truck drivers, large equipment operators, and other personnel staff equipment and maintain the stockpiles in the yards.

 A total of 55 large dump trucks are fitted with snowplows and sand spreaders to clear streets, bridges, and overpasses of snow and ice.
-These trucks are used every day for filling potholes, flushing streets, and carrying materials to and from work sites for paving.
-The full fleet includes an additional 5 anti-icing trucks, 10 service trucks, 5 big-wheel loaders, 2 backhoes, 2 road graders, 2 emergency trucks, 2 street closure trucks, and 1 fuel truck.
+These trucks are used every day for filling potholes and carrying materials to and from work sites for paving, sidewalk repair and other tasks.
+The full fleet includes an additional 5 anti-icing trucks, 10 service trucks, 5 big-wheel loaders, 2 backhoes, 1 road grader, 2 emergency trucks, 2 street closure trucks, and 2 fuel trucks.

 Winter road conditions are affected by a number of weather factors.
 Crews monitor temperatures of the air, road surfaces, and the ground, wind data, relative humidity, dew point, visibility, and precipitation.
 Crews also monitor specific roadway conditions all around the city.